 Want great smoke flavor, but don't have a smoker box and don't want to drop wood chips on the coals and smoke everything?
 Open a Smoker Bag and smoke just the food you want to.

 Available in natural Hickory or Alder woods, the chips stay in the bag, so it's easy to smoke fish, veggies, or meat right on the grill, or even in the oven when the weather won't allow you to get outside.
-When it's done, just throw the bag away -- no need to pick wood chips out of your grill for your next, smokeless, barbecue. $12.98 for 2 Hickory and 2 Alder bags
+When it's done, just throw the bag away -- no need to pick wood chips out of your grill for your next, smokeless, barbecue. $37 for 10 bags

 When you're craving some grilled stuffed jalapenos or roasted tomatoes, put them in a Chile Grill and grill them, upright, to perfection.